Sadhana124/TrafficFlow/README.md

 #####Instructions for Linux

 1. Make changes to package.json to add "sqlite3": “~2.2.3" to the dependencies.
-I have already added this but this check in was made 4/13/16 after 12pm(which was the deadline)
+I have already added this but this check in was made 4/13/16 after 12pm
 2. cd into TrafficFlow and do npm install
 3. Proceed with step 1-8 as given for MAC